kumaranu/kumaranu/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kumaranu" alt="kumaranu" /></a> </p>

 - 🔭 I’m currently working on [machine learning-based transition state optimization](https://github.com/kumaranu/lag_opt_ts).
+The animation shown above depicts one of the reactions I calculated the transition states for.
+For non-chemists, the problem here is to find a saddle point in a 42-dimensional space.

 - 👯 I’m looking to collaborate on [a drug discovery-related project that uses machine learning-based potential to incorporate kinetic effects](https://github.com/kumaranu/quacc_tests).